jumphone/scRef/README.md

 Visualize low-quality scRNA-seq data in the tSNE plot of high-quality scRNA-seq data.

-This function is not only designed for tSNE plot.

 Users can use this function to align cells to any given dimension reduction plot (e.g. tSNE plot, PCA plot, and UMAP plot, etc.)

 Cell types of the low-quality data should be covered by the high-quality data.